sacOO7/Spamchat/README.md

 ### Introduction
 -----------

-This is a ***Android App*** for instant messaging using pushy API.The documentation for using API can be found at https://pushy.me/docs
+This is a ***Android App*** for instant messaging developed using pushy API based on websocket protocol.The documentation for using API can be found at https://pushy.me/docs

 ### Features
 ___________